A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Results

 \subsection{$A_Lx$ with Rematerialization}

 In our optimization process, we suggested computing the geometric factors on the fly if the amount of computing power is large.
 For our FPGA we projected that this could yield a performance improvement and lower runtime for single precision and we show the raw performance numbers in Figure \ref{fig:Ax_perf}.
 We greatly increase the performance compared to previous implementations and expect to reach even higher if we can increase the clock frequency of the kernel.
 With regards to total runtime, the computation with rematerialization performs around 2x faster than the original version and requires around 33\% fewer cycles to make the computation for inputs larger than 2048 elements.
-Of note is that we are able to saturate the available memory bandwidth for double-precision much earlier than for single-precision, something that was also noted in our previous work and shown in the appendix to \cite{karp2021High}.
+We expect that this optimzation can also be of benfit for other similar discretizations and for computing units with a high machine imbalance.
+The Haswell CPU does not have a large enough amount of compute for this to beneficial though.
+Of note for our FPGA is that we can saturate the available memory bandwidth for double-precision much earlier than for single-precision, something that was also noted in our previous work and shown in the appendix to \cite{karp2021High}.